dlamotta/ansible/openshift/README.md

 TODO
 -------
 This is currently a work in progress and by no means perfect (yet).
-Still needed:

-  - Expanding the cluster

 License
 -------